DaeLeonFlucas/post-install-config/README.md

 <h2>Allow Anyone to Create Tickets</h2>
 <p>
-Access the Admin Panel, go to the Settings tab, and click on Users, make sure Registration Required is unchecked.
-This will allow the user to create tickets without logging in.
+In the Admin Panel, navigate to the Settings tab and click on Users.
+Ensure that the Registration Required option is unchecked.
+This will enable users to create tickets without needing to log in.
 </p>
 <p>
 <img src="https://imgur.com/oJnMe9z.png" height="70%" width="70%" alt="osTicket"/>